Choosing a Sleeping Bag – Complete Guide to Temperature, Materials & Seasons

 A down jacket or an extra layer can increase the comfort temperature

-The right tent site reduces the impact of wind and moisture
+The right tent location reduces the impact of wind and moisture